 One of our students has recorded a AUPRT diary to keep you in the loop…

-I’m in the centre preparing for my first UPRT flight.
-Andy briefs us on the lesson we are going to do today: an introduction to the aircraft, increasing our G tolerance and stalling.
-I’m flying second, so Andy and the first student leave and I make breakfast and review the weather for our flight.
+I am in the centre preparing for my first AUPRT flight.
+My course mates and I meet our instructor who briefs us on the lesson we are going to do today- an introduction to the aircraft, increasing our G tolerance and stalling.
+I am flying second today, so another cadet leaves to go flying while I make myself some breakfast and review the weather for our flight.

-We walk out to the aircraft and while Andy is checking the aircraft over, I put on my parachute.
-Having checked the parachute is on correctly we taxi out to the runway.
-Andy does today’s take-off so I can get used to controlling the throttle with my left hand and the control stick with my right, which is the reverse of what we do in the DA40/42.
-We fly out towards Moreton-On-Marsh (an area near Oxford Airport, good for general handling) where Andy shows me how to complete a loop and barrel roll in order to build up my tolerance to G. This was amazing!
-We complete several exercises such as steep turns (at 60 degrees), spiral dives, abnormally slow flight with recovery and then a series of stalls.
-Before I know it, my hour and a half lesson is up and we return to Oxford (with one more loop to build up my G tolerance a bit more, of course…).
+We walk out to the aircraft and, while my instructor is checking the aircraft over, I put on my parachute.
+Having checked my parachute is on correctly we both get into the aircraft and taxi out to the runway.
+The instructor does todays take-off so that I can get used to controlling the throttle with my left hand and the control stick with my right (which is the reverse of what we do in the DA40/42!)
+We fly out towards Moreton-On-Marsh (an area near to Oxford Airport that is good for general handling) where I am then taught me how to complete a loop and a barrel roll in order for me to build up my G tolerance – this was amazing!!
+We then completed several exercises such as steep turns (this time at 60 degrees), spiral dives, abnormally slow flight with recovery and then a series of stalls.
+Before I know it my hour and a half lesson is up and we are returning back to Oxford to land (with one more loop to build up my G tolerance a bit more of course…)

-I spent last night revising for today’s lesson and I’m excited to experience my first spin.
-We brief and head out to the aircraft, don our parachutes and get going.
+After spending the previous evening revising for today’s lesson, I am excited to experience my first spin.
+We brief and head out to the aircraft, don our parachutes and get going!
 Heading over towards Moreton again we recap yesterday’s stall exercises before recovering from an accelerated stall.
-We run through a series of incipient spins where I learn how to recognise the onset of a spin and recover before it fully develops.
-Then we then go onto full spins.
-In the AUPRT course, we allow the aircraft to do two complete turns in the spin before recovering – it’s a very strange experience!
-After recovering from several spins (and with my head now spinning too) all of the exercise aims are complete, and sadly, it’s time to return to Oxford.
+We then run through a series of incipient spins where I learn how to recognise the onset of a spin and recover before it fully develops.
+We then go onto full spins!
+Today, we allow the aircraft to do two complete turns in the spin before recovering- it is a very strange experience!!
+After recovering from several spins (and with my head positively spinning) we had completed all of the exercise aims and sadly it was time to return to Oxford.

-I’m back at the academy today for my last AUPRT lesson which covers dealing with upset situations and using my newly acquired skills to recover from any upset situation.
-We brief and head out to the aircraft with our parachutes.
-Today I do the take off and fly us out towards Moreton before Andy puts the aircraft into various upsets and I recover from them.
-We cover nose high and nose low recoveries, and Andy also demonstrates the startle effect.
-Sadly, the hour and half lesson passes incredibly quickly, and it’s time to return to base.
+I am back in the centre today for my last AUPRT lesson which is all about dealing with upset situations and using the skills we learnt in the previous two lessons to recover from any upset situation.
+Once again, we brief and head out to the aircraft with our parachutes.
+I get to take off today so we depart and I fly us out towards Moreton before my instructor puts the aircraft into various upsets and I recover from them.
+We cover nose high and nose low recoveries and my instructor also demonstrates the startle effect.
+Sadly, an hour and a half went by super quickly and it is time for us to return to base.

-We land, debrief the flight and that’s it.
-After over 5 hours of ground school and 4.5 hours in the air, I’ve completed my Advanced Upset Prevention and Recovery training!
-Now it’s time to move on to the APS MCC.”
+We land, debrief the flight and that’s it!
+After over 5 hours of ground school and around 4.5 hours in the air, I have completed my Advanced Upset Prevention and Recovery Training and now it’s time to move onto the APS MCC!

 The next step